Mesothelioma Lawsuits and Legal Compensation

 Most states do allow victims to file a mesothelioma lawsuit, even after previously filing a lawsuit for another asbestos-related lung cancer or illness.
 However, mesothelioma is considered to be a progressed form of an asbestos-related illness, so filing a second claim may be challenging.
 A mesothelioma lawyer can help navigate those challenges and convince the court a second illness is deserving of consideration.

 I was exposed to asbestos in the military.
 Will I be suing the military?

 Veterans are never asked to file a lawsuit against the military, and all cases involving military exposure are brought against the asbestos manufacturers that sold asbestos to the military.

-In addition to filing a lawsuit, military veterans can also be eligible for veterans benefits through the Department of Veterans Affairs.
+In addition to filing a lawsuit, military veterans can also be eligible for veterans’ benefits and help from the Department of Veterans Affairs.

-If you have been diagnosed with mesothelioma, this article may have answered some of your questions.
+If you have been diagnosed with mesothelioma or related lung cancer, this article may have answered some of your questions and been of some help.
 Ready to talk to a lawyer?
 To learn more about your legal options, complete our free case evaluation today.